rakibhasan-0/yotei/git-guideline.md

 When working on a feature branch remember to commit **often** and make sure to push to the feature branch at the **end of the day**.

-<h6>Fetch and pull from a created branch</h6>
+<h4>Working on a pre-existing branch</h4>
 First create a local branch with a reasonable name `git switch -c <branch_name>`

-After this you want to associate it with the ticket branch created on the remote repository `git branch --set-upstream-to=origin/<branch_name_to_fetch>`
+After this you want to associate it with the pre-existing branch created on the remote repository `git branch --set-upstream-to=origin/<branch_name_to_fetch>`

 Now you are ready to pull.

-<h6>Done with ticket</h6>
+<h4>Done with ticket</h4>
 When the feature has been implemented and is ready to be integrated into the main branch, the devloper should rebase the developer branch with the main branch using the command

 `git rebase main`